 Increase productivity by 50% | Email, chat, to-do in one app Sign up for free

 Now imagine your colleague researched the problem and had more questions for you before replying to the customer.
-This would have required another round of back-and-forth emails.
+This would have required another round of back-and-forth email and chat.
 While this may be done quicker on the phone, with employees spread around the globe, not everyone is on the same time zone as everyone else in the same team.

 With the advent of chat software, employees can chat with their colleagues to explain the problem after forwarding the email.
-But this too gets complicated quickly as the chat and emails are two different apps and employees cannot easily reference the email in the chat.
+But this too gets complicated quickly as the email and chat are two different apps and employees cannot easily reference the email in the chat.

 Best business communication app | Email, chat, to-do in one app Sign up for free

 What if you could chat with your colleague from the email itself?
+An easier way to do email instant messaging.
 Here is how it could go.